 1. IN COMPLIANCE.
 LFG collection and control system is installed and maintained.
 2a. and c.
 IN COMPLIANCE.
 Collected LFG is routed to either a.) open flares or to c.) a landfill gas treatment system which processes the collected gas for use as fuel in turbines.

-- 1. IN COMPLIANCE.
-Surface emission monitoring is conducted quarterly along the perimeter and 30-meter intervals traversing the landfill to determine if methane concentrations exceed 500 ppm above background. - 2a. through c.
+1. IN COMPLIANCE.
+Surface emission monitoring is conducted quarterly along the perimeter and 30meter intervals traversing the landfill to determine if methane concentrations exceed 500 ppm above background.

+2a. through c.
 IN COMPLIANCE.
-Surface emission monitoring for methane is conducted in accordance with the monitoring procedures outlined in 40 CFR 60.753(d). - 2d.i. through v.
+Surface emission monitoring for methane is conducted in accordance with the monitoring procedures outlined in 40 CFR 60.753(d).

+2d.i. through v.
 IN COMPLIANCE.
 Readings over 500 ppm above background are marked as exceedances and, after corrective actions are taken, the area is re-monitored within 10 days.
-If the area exceeds 500 ppm during re-monitoring, additional corrective actions are taken and the area is re-monitored again within 10 days.
+If the area exceeds 500 ppm during re-monitoring, additional corrective actions are performed and the area is re-monitored again within 10 days.
 If no exceedances are noted during the 10-day re-monitoring, the area is monitored again after 1 month.
 If no exceedances are noted at that time, then no further action is required.
 If any exceedances are noted during the 10-day or 1-month re-monitoring, then the facility must take additional corrective actions and follow up with additional 10-day and 1-month re-monitoring.
-During the compliance period, the landfill did not have any areas which exceeded 500 ppm during 10-day re-monitoring after the initial exceedance.
-There was one area which had an exceedance during the 1-month re-monitoring due to damaged wells; the wells were repaired and subsequent 10-day and 1-month re-monitoring showed surface methane levels below 500 ppm, so no additional actions were required.
-No areas showed three exceedances within one calendar quarter, so no wells were required to be installed based on surface monitoring exceedances. - 3a through d.
+During the compliance period, the facility reported three occurrences where either the 10-day or 1-month monitoring was performed late; however, AQD was promptly notified of the missed readings and the readings were performed within a reasonable time frame after the due date and showed no exceedances.
+Therefore, the facility is determined to be in substantial compliance with this condition.

+3a through d.
 IN COMPLIANCE.
 Surface emission monitoring for methane is done with the instrumentation and procedures required by 40 CFR 60.755(c).
-Facility uses a portable FID to monitor for surface emissions. - 4a. through c.
+Facility uses a portable FID to monitor for surface emissions.

+4a. through c.
 IN COMPLIANCE.
-Records of quarterly surface monitoring area maintained, as required.
-These records include: the route traversed during monitoring; areas not monitored and the reason why they were not monitored; visual observations indicating elevated levels of LFG; location and concentrations of any reading above 500 ppm above background; and meteorological conditions at time monitoring was performed. - 5.
-IN COMPLIANCE.
+Records of quarterly surface monitoring are maintained, as required.
+These records include: the route traversed during monitoring; areas not monitored and the reason why they were not monitored; visual observations indicating elevated levels of LFG; location and concentrations of any reading above 500 ppm above background; and meteorological conditions at time monitoring was performed.

+5. IN COMPLIANCE.
 Facility performs surface methane monitoring according to the instrument specifications and procedures specified in 40 CFR 60.755(d).

 1. IN COMPLIANCE.
 Facility implements a program to monitor cover integrity on a monthly basis and make repairs as needed.
-Cover integrity records are maintained and were reviewed during the inspection.
+Written records of cover integrity reports are maintained and were reviewed during the inspection.